 1. Bad or No Credit

-If you’re looking to get a small business loan, both your business and you personally need solid credit.
-Strict credit requirements can cause problems for newer business or young applicants as startups with no business credit history will have to depend solely on the credit of the owner and if they are a young entrepreneur, their credit history may not be good enough to merit a loan.
+If you’re looking to get a small business loan, your business and personal credit need to be solid.
+Strict credit requirements can cause problems for newer business or young applicants.
+Startups with no business credit history will have to depend solely on the credit of the owner and if they are a young entrepreneur, their credit history may not be good enough to merit a loan.

 2. Inadequate Collateral

 Lenders aren’t willing to risk default on the money they let your business borrow without a promise of reimbursement.
 Organize a collateral document that lists everything you can offer as collateral, including both business and personal assets.
 Price depreciation can also affect your collateral.

 If your company already has a fair amount of unresolved debt, from other loans, lines of credit, or something else, lenders will probably not extend further credit to you.
 Pay down loans and maintain low balances on lines of credit – less than 35% is ideal.
 If that’s not feasible, just keeping it as low as you can is an important factor in making your application more appealing to lenders.

 4. A Poor Business Plan